Dr. Jeffrey L. Walls, SHRM-SCP, SPHR

 - Bachelor of Science in Business Administration, Major in Marketing (1980), Indiana University

 - Senior Professional in Human Resources (SPHR).
-Completed and passed all certification requirements for the senior level of certification through the National Society for Human Resource Management (SHRM) in June, 1994.
+Completed and passed all certification requirements for the senior level of certification through the Human Resource Certification Institute (HRCI) in June, 1994.
 Completed a recertification in June 1997.
 In February 2000, received the Certified Professional for Life designation.

 - Senior faculty member within the College of Business, teaching Undergraduate and Graduate courses, within the traditional college setting, the accelerated degree programs, and within the online delivery program as well.
 Courses taught include Advertising, Business Ethics, Business Law, Entrepreneurship, Executive Management, Human Resource Management, International Management, International Marketing, Introduction to Business, Labor Relations, Management, Marketing, Organizational Behavior, Purchasing, Retailing, Salesmanship, and Strategic Planning.
 Serve as a faculty mentor for the freshman class, the advisor to the Sigma Phi Epsilon Fraternity, the advisor to the SHRM student organization, and a sponsor to a variety of student events.
 Promoted from Assistant Professor to Associate Professor in 1997 and to Full Professor with tenure in 1998.
 Served as the Chair of the Department of Business Administration for the 1998 and 1999 semesters.

 - Consult on a regular basis with local organizations.
 Topics have included Entrepreneurship Development, Human Resource issues, Marketing Research project development, and Strategic Planning formulation.

 - Facilitator for the LEAP Program (Leadership Education for Adult Professionals).
 Taught both graduate and undergraduate levels.
 Courses taught included Corporate Culture, Executive Management, Marketing, Organizational Behavior, and Personnel.